History of Ecuador (1990–present): Lasso (2021–2023) and Noboa (2023–present) presidencies

 Lasso proposed a series of constitutional changes to enhance his government's ability to respond to rising, largely drug-related crime.
 In a referendum in February 2023, voters overwhelmingly rejected his proposed changes.
 This result weakened Lasso's political standing.
 Meanwhile, Lasso's government faced accusations of corruption.
 Citing those accusations and claiming that the government had failed to meet its demands from June 2022, CONAIE called on Lasso to resign and declared itself in a state of "permanent mobilization", threatening additional protests.

 On 15 October 2023, center-right candidate Daniel Noboa won the run-off of the premature presidential election with 52.3% of the vote against leftist candidate Luisa González.
-On 23 November 2023, Daniel Noboa was sworn in as Ecuador’s new president.
+On 23 November 2023, Daniel Noboa was sworn in as Ecuador's new president.

 In January 2024, an internal conflict in Ecuador broke out.
 Ecuador's president Daniel Noboa declared an "internal armed conflict" against organised crime, incosequence of an armed attack into a public television channel and the escape of imprisoned leader of Los Choneros cartel, José Adolfo Macías Villamar aka Fito.
 On 23 March 2024, Ecuador's youngest mayor, 27-year-old Brigitte García, mayor of San Vicente for the opposition The Citizens' Revolution, was shot dead.
 In April 2025, President Daniel Noboa won the run-off round of Ecuador's presidential election, meaning he will now serve a full four-year term.
 In June 2025, the powerful Ecuadorean gang leader "Fito" was recaptured and he was extradited to the US to face charges of drug and arms trafficking.
 In October 2025, five people were arrested following an alleged assassination attempt on President Daniel Noboa.
+In November 2025, the leader of Los Lobos, one of Ecuador's biggest drug-trafficking gangs, Wilmer "Pipo" Chavarria, was captured in Spain.